-Remote control – The supplied OneRemote with built-in microphone for voice control is basically the same as the previous year model but now adds direct access buttons for Netflix, Amazon Prime and Hulu; even with these additions, the remotes” button count” remains sparse, which is great for functionality.
+Remote control – The supplied OneRemote has a built-in microphone for voice control and is basically the same as the previous year’s model but now adds direct access buttons for Netflix, Amazon Prime, and Hulu; even with these additions, the remotes” button count” remains sparse, which is great for functionality.
 The remote is very compact and easy to use once you get accustomed to how the buttons actually work.
-The remote does not require direct line-of-sight for most TV functions.
+The remote does not require a direct line of sight for most TV functions.
 The remote is not backlit.

 - As mentioned above – Direct Full Array 4X backlight with local dimming features zones of precision-controlled LEDs for excellent contrast and black levels